isabelc/WooCommerce-Show-Attributes/readme.txt

 == Changelog ==

+= 1.2.5=
+* Fix - Fixed a fatal error on the admin Edit Order page, above the item details.
+Please update.

 = 1.2.4 =
 * New - Show the attributes also on the Grouped product page, for each child product in the Grouped product.